 Let me guess, you love bread and cheese and chips, you also don’t have all that extra time to prepare food…you also want to be be able to treat yourself to frozen yogurt and don’t want ever give up ___ because that is depriving yourself and you work hard, so should be able to have ___

 You can do it, I know it!
-I travel, sometimes up to 10-15 days a month and spend lots of weekends away from my house and routine.
+I travel up to 10-15 days a month and spend a lot of weekends away from my house and routine.
 I attend social events all week long.
-I get up at 5am and have a constantly changing work schedule.
-I don’t make a million dollars a year and sometimes I think ‘dang, that food is expensive just to go in one end and out the other’.
+I get up at 530am and have a constantly changing work schedule.
+I don’t make a million dollars a year and sometimes I think “dang, that food is expensive just to go in one end and out the other”.
 I can promise that if you prioritize eating this way, that you can make it work.
 It is all about what is important to you.

-We all like sandwiches, cereal, chocolate, and most of us like some type of beer or alcohol.
+Most people like sandwiches, cereal, chocolate, and most of us like some type of beer or alcohol.
 I love when people say ‘but I really love food’ as if they are in a special situation.
-Every single day I would eat granola in the morning, a burrito in the afternoon, pizza for dinner, mint oreo ice cream for dessert and then have red wine to wash it all down… if I didn’t have to deal with the consequences both mentally and physically.
+I would eat granola in the morning, a burrito in the afternoon, pizza for dinner, mint oreo ice cream for dessert, nd then have red wine to wash it all down… if I didn’t have to deal with the consequences both mentally and physically.

 Everyone has different schedules, priorities and excuses.
 I do not know what exactly you are dealing with, but I can tell you that you can find a way to eat better.
 I have helped hundreds of people in many different situations.
-Some people choose to spend more money on their cars, purses or cell phones, and some people choose to spend it on quality foods.
+Some people choose to spend money on cars, purses, new gadgets and cell phones.
+Some people choose to spend it on quality foods.

-We are simply lucky to be able to ‘choose’ what we are going to put in our bodies to fuel and nourish them.
+We are simply lucky to be able to choose what we are going to put in our bodies as fuel.

 FF’s Simple Tips